Getting started with React

 const importMethod = (locale: string) => {

-// fetch() from static directories to limit bundle sizes
+// fetch() from static directories to limit bundle sizes you will need to save your translations to a static path

-return fetch(`/static/translations/${locale}.json`)
+return fetch(`/public/translations/${locale}.json`)

 }